jieliu218/alphasense/weather_widget/README.md

 The Weather Widget supports several props for customization:

 - latitude and longitude: Specify the location to fetch weather data for.
-- showHourly: Boolean attribute to control the visibility of hourly weather data.
+- show: Boolean attribute to control the visibility of hourly weather data.
 - theme: Customize the widget's appearance using MUI theme options.

 ## Local dev